usnistgov/imppy3d/README.md

 ## Installation
-The development of IMPPY3D uses the [Miniforge](https://github.com/conda-forge/miniforge) package manager (Anaconda will work as well).
+The development of IMPPY3D uses the [Miniforge](https://github.com/conda-forge/miniforge) package manager (Conda will work as well).
 To utilize IMPPY3D, you will need to install additional Python libraries.
 A full list of these Python dependencies can be found in the "./dependencies/" folder via YML text files.
 Step-by-step instructions on setting up a suitable Python environment, for either a Windows